intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Load the element given by the index list from a memref or group.
 The number of indices must match the order of the memref and a single index must be given for a group.

-The optional "align" attribute may be passed to set the known minimum alignment of the access (power-of-two, in bytes).
-It is undefined behaviour if the accessed location does not have the required minimum alignment at run-time.

-When the block flag is set then the subgroup local id is implicitly added to the first entry in the local identifier list.
-That is, when given the location %0[%1,%2,...,%N], each work-item in a subgroup reads from the location %0[%1+%s,%2,...,%N], where %s = builtin.subgroup_local_id : i32.
-The stride of the memref's first mode must be 1.
-The location must be dynamically uniform, meaning that all operands must be dynamically uniform.
-Moreover, block loads may only appear in SPMD regions.

-When the block flag is set then the work-items in a subgroup load their values from consecutive memory locations.
-Starting from the memory location M given by the second operand and the index list (e.g. %0[%1,%2,...,%N]), the work-item loads from the memory location :math:`M + \text{subgroup_local_id}`, where the offset is given in number of elements.
-Note that the stride of the memref type is ignored, the block load always loads from consecutive memorey locations.
-The location must be dynamically uniform, meaning that all operands must be dynamically uniform.
-Moreover, block loads may only appear in SPMD regions.

 Operands
 ~~~~~~~~~